pmcollins/gumdrop/gumdrop.sql/README.md

 ### Discussion

 Why are selectors, inserters, and updaters set up separately?
+Because selecting, inserting, and updating often have very different scopes and requirements.

+##### Insert

+The scope of an insert is just that of a single table.

+##### Select

+The scope of a select ranges from requiring multiple tables to just a column subset of a single table.
+A select also often needs to perform SQL operations on its columns.
+A `Selector`, therefore, may select
+* from just a few columns
+* from something other than real tables
+* columns that are the result of SQL operations/functions
+* multiple tables via a join

+##### Update

-This because selecting, inserting, and updating often have very different scopes and requirements.
-The scope of an insert is usually just that of a single table, whereas the scope of a select typically ranges from requiring multiple tables to just a column subset of a single table.
-Also, we often need to perform SQL operations on our columns when we select them.
-And the scope of an update is also distinct -- something which may not even lend itself to object relational mapping without a lot of complication.
-Which of an entity's attributes are to be explicitly updated?
-And if we want to update a huge number of values, why should we pre-construct entities for each of those rows?
+The scope of an update may not lend itself to object relational mapping (without a lot of complication): given an entity, which of its attributes are to be explicitly updated?
+And if we want to update a huge number of rows, should we require pre-constructing entities for each of those rows?
+Of course not.
 An `Updater`, therefore is a separate class which doesn't use O/R mapping.
-And a `Selector` is defined independently so that it may have any combination of selecting from just a few columns, selecting from something other than real tables, selecting columns that are the result of SQL operations/functions, or selecting from multiple tables via a join.